-For these reasons, it would not be fitting or appropriate to introduce the teaching and learning of many mathematical concepts through an ICT medium.
-However, it is feasible that an ICT-based resource might be used to consolidate, refine and apply understanding of previously learnt concepts.
+It would not be fitting or appropriate to introduce the teaching and learning of these aspects of mathematics through an ICT medium.
+However, it is feasible that an ICT-based resource might be used to consolidate and apply understanding of the previously learnt concepts.

-The BBC has made it clear to Becta that in developing resources for Key Stage 1 mathematics it intends to focus on developing skills of problem solving, and using and applying knowledge and understanding rather than the initial teaching of concepts.
+The BBC has made it clear to Becta that in developing resources for Key Stage 1 mathematics it intends to focus on developing skills of problem solving, and using and applying knowledge and understanding, rather than the teaching of concepts.
 It is in this sense, then, that the amenability of the learning outcomes has been determined as shown below.
-There is little mathematics that is not amenable.
-However, the subject is not considered entirely amenable: there are some fundamental mathematical ideas and concepts that are most appropriately developed through a concrete, real-world experience.
+There are, however, situations where using and applying knowledge or problem solving would still most appropriately be done through a concrete, real-world experience.

 The BBC may select up to 50% of those outcomes judged to be amenable by Becta.
-For the purposes of determining 50%, the 'using and applying' sections of Ma2 1 and Ma3 1 in mathematics are not included in the equation, as this would constitute double counting.
-Those judged to be not amenable are listed below.
+For the purposes of determining 50%, the 'Using and applying mathematics' section is not included in the equation, as this would constitute double counting (see 4.5).
+Those outcomes judged to be not amenable are listed below.